You are here

 School of Life Sciences

-UNLV has a commencement tradition for the president to select and highlight exceptional students who embody the academic, research, and community impact of the graduating class.
+UNLV president will highlight exceptional students at commencement who embody the academic, research, and community impact of the graduating class.

 - 1 of 9

 - next ›

 Life Sciences In The News

 Some bears hibernate in hollowed out tree-trunks.
 Some take a months-long rest beneath thick brambles and brush.
 Others dig into the hills to forge snug dens.
 And still others discover caves to hide away from the biting winter chill.

 The public outcry over the selective thinning of beautiful — but non-native — pine trees from Oak Opening Preserve Metropark is being tempered by science that now shows the controversial Metroparks Toledo decision from years past is paying off.